 pH Level: 6.0–7.5

-Hardness: Soft to moderately hard water.
+Hardness: Soft to moderately hard water

-Can Monte Carlo thrive without CO₂ supplementation?
+Can Monte Carlo thrive without CO₂ supplements?

 How tall does Monte Carlo grow?

-Under optimal conditions, it typically reaches heights of 3–5 cm (1.2–2 inches).
+Under ideal conditions, it can reach heights of 3-5 cm (1.2-2 inches).

-Is Monte Carlo suitable for beginners?
+Is Monte Carlo ideal for beginners?

-How often should I trim Monte Carlo?
+How frequently should I trim Monte Carlo?

-Can it be grown emersed?
+Can it be grown?

 Thanks for subscribing!